top of page

 My work is informed by a strong intuitive and perceptual capacity.
 I understand intuition not as instinct or mystique, but as attentive perception: the ability to recognise when direction is emerging before it can be fully articulated; to notice threshold moments, when a familiar way of operating has reached its limit; and to sense when a structure no longer serves what is trying to take form.

-Over time, this evolved into a refined way of seeing: distinguishing what is essential from what is habitual, what is emerging from what is being repeated, and where clarity is already present but not yet named.
+Over time, this refined into a way of seeing: distinguishing what is essential from what is habitual, what is emerging from what is being repeated, and where clarity is already present but not yet named.

 My intuitive sense is not used theatrically.
 It functions as discernment - listening for what is not being said, recognising where energy is leaking, and perceiving the structure beneath the story.

 Life refined this perception through real transitions: migration, cultural displacement, motherhood, long-term commitment, separation, professional reinvention, and decisions made without external guarantees.
-These were not moments of collapse, but of responsibility -learning to act without certainty, to decide without validation, and to remain present when familiar reference points disappeared.
+These were not moments of collapse, but of learning to act without certainty, remain present in change, and move forward without external validation.
+Through these experiences, action gradually emerged less from endurance and more from inner trust.

-Alongside my own life transitions, I have spent over a decade accompanying individuals and groups through moments of deep change, decision, and reorientation - across personal, organisational, and existential thresholds.
+Alongside my own life transitions, I have spent over a decade accompanying individuals and groups through moments of deep change, decision, and reorientation - across personal, organisational, and life transitions.

 Grounded in my own lived experience, my practice has developed through long-term, full-time engagement in educational, leadership, and reflective settings, both in person and internationally.

-This continuity between how I live and how I work is what allows people to feel oriented, safe, and able to place their trust in the space they enter with me.
+This continuity between how I live and how I work allows people to feel oriented, safe, and able to place their trust in the space we enter together.

 I work with individuals who find themselves at thresholds -not because they lack competence or experience, but because their next step cannot be taken from old maps.
 External success may still be present, but its meaning has shifted, and something essential remains unnamed.
 Decisions require inner authority rather than confirmation.